Event Loop Block Detection

-Application Not Responding (ANR) errors, or Event Loop Stall errors, are triggered when the Electron main or renderer processes event loop is blocked for more than five seconds.
-The Electron SDK reports ANR errors as Sentry events and can optionally attach a stack trace of the blocking code to the ANR event.
+Event Loop Block errors, or Application Not Responding (ANR) errors are triggered when the Electron main or renderer processes event loop is blocked for more than the configured threshold.
+The Electron SDK reports ANR errors as Sentry events and can attach a stack trace of the blocking code to the ANR event.

 Copied